Top 10 Best SaaS Knowledge Base Software to Better Self-Service in 2026

 • Integrates seamlessly with various other tools and platforms that teams are already using, such as Slack, Asana, and Google Drive

-• Handy document verification and expiry system, which enables checking that all your documentation is up-to-date as a part of your weekly routine.
+• Handy document verification and expiry system, which enables checking that all your documentation is up-to-date as part of your weekly routine.

-• There should be a better way to view spreadsheets or .csv’s in Slite
+• There should be a better way to view spreadsheets or .csvs in Slite

 • Limited file upload types.